silentgameplays/The-Blair-Witch-Project-Volume-3-Elly-Kedward-Windows-10-Fix/README.md

 4. Copy/paste only the nocturne.ini file into the game System folder

-5.For this game specifically the resolution has to be set in the bw3.ini file manually to 1080p
+5. For this game specifically the resolution has to be set in the bw3.ini file manually to 1080p

-6.Run the game
+6. Run the game

 Enjoy the classic!